merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/README.md

   ![err-4.png](docs/err-4.png)
 - Q: What happens if I leave DUID input empty?

-  A: The app exports **all** `DUID` data, but after duplication purging of course.
-This is also a good method to only trim/debloat the raw table without the need to inspect specific `DUID(s)`.
+  A: The app exports **all** DUID data, with duplication removal, DUID grouping, and chronological sort.
+This is a good method to only trim/debloat the raw data.
 - Q: What happens if I leave BIDTYPE input empty?

-  A: Same with `DUID`.
-Again, selecting a single `DUID` while leaving `BIDTYPE` empty will export **all** bid types for that specific device ID.
+  A: Selecting a DUID while leaving BIDTYPE empty will export **all** bid types for that DUID, with duplication removal, BIDTYPE grouping, and chronological sort.
-- Q: I tried exporting all DUID, but the output was not sorted chronologically as you mentioned?
+- Q: I tried exporting all DUID, but the output was not sorted chronologically?

-  A: The client required the output to be grouped by `DUID`.
-So, for export of multiple device IDs with a period more than 1-day, the output will **first** be grouped into sections by `DUID`, **then** in each `DUID` block, the rows are **sorted** by `SETTLEMENTDAY` aka chronological order.
+  A: For export of multiple DUIDs with period more than 1-day, the output will **first** be grouped into sections by DUID, **then** in each DUID block, the rows are **sorted** chronologically by SETTLEMENTDAY.
-- Q: I tried putting the character "/" in the output file name but it got omitted?
+- Q: I tried putting the character `/` in the output file name?

-  A: For now, the app will trim out "troublesome" character(s) in the output section, the character "/" which has the side-effect of creating new child folder instead of exporting the file, is one example.
-So, it is recommended to name your file with alphanumeric characters only to avoid unintended behaviours.
+  A: The app trims "troublesome" characters in the output name.
+The character `/` which has the side-effect of creating a new subfolder, is one example.
+Therefore, it is recommended to name output file with alphanumeric characters only to avoid unexpected behaviours.

-## Extras

-### Clone and Build
+## Clone and Build

-You can clone the source code with the following command to start debugging/testing ([git-scm](https://git-scm.com/) is required on Windows devices)
+First clone the source code with the following command ([git-scm](https://git-scm.com/) is required on Windows)

 ```
 git clone https://github.com/larryh12/aemo-app.git
 ```

-#### Install required packages
+### Install Required Packages

-The source code provides the `1_init.bat` script to install the required Python packages on Windows devices.
-Latest version of [Python](https://www.python.org/downloads/) and [pip](https://pypi.org/project/pip/) is highly recommended.
+The source code provides a `1_init.bat` script to install the required Python packages.
+Latest version of [Python](https://www.python.org/downloads/) and [pip](https://pypi.org/project/pip/) is recommended.

-Just double-click to run the script.
+Double-click to run the script.
 If there are issues, try right-click and `Run as administrator`.

-Here are the list of the packages used for this project:
+Packages used in this project:

 - [pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/) for data processing.
 - [PySimpleGUI](https://www.pysimplegui.org/) for the GUI.
 - [openpyxl](https://openpyxl.readthedocs.io/) for exporting to Excel output.
 - [PyInstaller](https://pyinstaller.org/) for building the source code into a Windows executable.

-#### Build into executable
+### Build into Executable

-The source code provides the `2_build.bat` script to build the source into a Windows `EXE` file.
+The source code provides a `2_build.bat` script to build the source into a Windows `EXE` file.

-The script use `PyInstaller` package to build from the source code, so make sure to have it already installed, either manually or running the `1_init.bat` script first.
+The script use `PyInstaller` package to build from source, so make sure to have it already installed, either manually or by running the `1_init.bat` script.

-Also, make sure to have the batch scripts in the same directory as both `App.py` and `GUI.py`.

-#### Notes on building source
+### Disclaimer

-The original purposes of these scripts were to aid development process and provide my teammates the option to quickly setup the dev environment on their devices to start debugging and testing.
+The original use of these scripts were to speed up development and provide my teammates the option to quickly setup their dev environment.

-Although it had been tested by my teammates and clients, it is not guaranteed to work as expected on your local device/environment, as there will be some differences in each machine Python setup, system PATH, scope, permissions, etc.
+It is not guaranteed to work as expected on other devices, as there could be differences in Python setup, system PATH, local scope and permissions, etc.

-Again, building the source code is not a common practice for most users unless you are interested in debugging and/or testing.
-If you run into issues, I would highly recommend trying our pre-built executable releases below.
+Building the source code is not recommended for most common usages.
+If you run into issues, I would highly recommend trying the executable releases.

 ## Changelog and Releases

-To get the pre-built `EXE`, see our [Releases](https://github.com/merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/releases).
+To get the compiled `EXE`, please visit [Releases](https://github.com/merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/releases).

-To get more into the technical implementation, see our [Pull requests](https://github.com/merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/pulls?q=is%3Apr+is%3Aclosed) and [Issues](https://github.com/merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/issues?q=is%3Aissue+is%3Aclosed).

 ## Team Members